Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted undirected Steiner forest and Steiner tree problems

 Let us call a step $t$ of the algorithm \emph{good} (\emph{bad}) if the corresponding contracted edge set $C_t$ is good (bad).
-As all sets $C_t$ are disjoint, using \cref{lem:weightOfNotChargeable,lem:largeContraction} the weight of $F_G$ can be bounded by
+As all sets $C_t$ are disjoint, we use \cref{lem:weightOfNotChargeable} to bound the weight of $F_G$ by

 The forest $F^\ast_{\tilde t}$ left after the last contraction corresponds to a feasible solution in $H$.
 As the edge weights might be less expensive in $H$ than in $F^\ast_{\tilde t}$, we have $w(F^\ast_H)\leq w(F^\ast_{\tilde t})$.
-At the same time, the deleted sets $D_t$ and the edges of $F^\ast_{\tilde t}$ are disjoint, so that $\sum_{\text{good }t} w(D_t)\leq \sum_{t} w(D_t)\leq w(F^\ast_G)-w(F^\ast_{\tilde t})$.
-Therefore the above bound becomes
+At the same time, the deleted sets $D_t$ and the edges of $F^\ast_{\tilde t}$ are disjoint, so that $\sum_{\text{good }t} w(D_t)\leq \sum_{t} w(D_t)\leq w(F^\ast_0)-w(F^\ast_{\tilde t})$.
+Therefore, the above bound becomes

 which proves the claim. \end{proof}